School lunches across the Federation are provided by Norse.

 If you are entitled to the means tested Free school Meals as set out above (NOT the Universal Infant free School Meals) , if schools are closed in a lockdown, you may then also be entitled to lunches in this period, either by a food hamper or e vouchers for the supermarket.
 You would need to have applied for Free School Meals and have this approved for us to be able to organise this.
 We would check against the database for eligibility.

 Children bringing a packed lunch require a named lunch box and a drink.
 No glass bottles, cans or fizzy drinks should be sent in.
-Hot drinks and pull-top cans of desserts are also not allowed because they could be dangerous.
+Hot drinks, hot food in flasksor other containers and pull-top cans of desserts are also not allowed because they could be dangerous.
 In accordance with our healthy eating policy children should not bring sweets or chocolate in their lunch box.
 It is helpful if spoons for yoghurts, puddings etc and straws for drinks, if required, could be sent in the child’s lunchbox.

 No products containing nuts or shellfish should be sent in with the children to eat as we have some children with severe allergies.
 We appreciate your co-operation with this, as this can be very dangerous to those children.
 It can affect some children if they smell it or come into contact with another child who has eaten it, and can be fatal.

-If you have any questions about school meals or applying for free school meals, please ring the Junior office and speak to Mrs Flynn.
+If you have any questions about school meals or applying for free school meals, please ring the Junior office and speak to Mrs Evans.